simonpcouch/pal/README.md

 addin (we suggest `Ctrl+Cmd+P`), select the pal, and watch your code be rewritten.

-**This package is highly experimental and its interface is likely to change rapidly.**

 ## Installation

 You can install pal like so: